webfactory/WebfactoryHttpCacheBundle/README.md

 to separate the concerns nicely and encapsulate the tasks into small units that are easy to understand, reusable and unit test.

+*Note:* `@ReplaceWithNotModifiedResponse` does not alter or add `Cache-Control` header settings.
+So, by default your response will remain `private` and end up in browser caches only.
+If you want it to be kept in surrogate caches (like Varnish or the Symfony Http Cache), you can add `@Cache(smaxage="0")`.
+This will make the response `public`, but also requires a revalidation on every request as the response is *always* considered stale.
+[Learn more about Symonfy's HTTP caching].

+[Learn more about Symonfy's HTTP caching]: http://symfony.com/doc/current/book/http_cache.html

 ## Installation